roshansamuel/joss_saras/paper.md

 and this serves as the reference velocity for non-dimensionalization of the problem.
 The length of the side of the cavity, $L = 1.0$, is the reference length.

-At the start of the simulation, the velocity of the fluid is zero throughout the domain.
+At the start of the simulation, the fluid is at zero velocity throughout the domain.
 Thus, the fluid inside the cavity is driven impulsively by the top lid at the start of the simulation.
 This results in the formation of a vortex at the upper-right corner of the cavity, and this vortex rapidly grows in size and occupies the entire bulk of the cavity.